Creating and Customising a Track

 You can change the name and the purpose and goals of your Track at any time, remember to click Save Settings after making amendments.

 Statuses form the basis of the Track and help you to Track Items as they progress towards completion.
 They also help you identify any build-ups in the system, so you can ensure workflows freely.

 There is a column on the Track for each status.
 There are two mandatory statuses; ‘To-do’, which is always at the start and ‘Resolved’, which is always at the end.
+You can edit the titles of the To-do and Resolved statuses, but they can not be deleted or removed as they remain a part of the core functionality of the work area.
 Status can be added, edited or deleted in between to meet your needs.

 You can have as many statues as you need and the screen will expand to fill your monitor ensuring you can visualise your work across the whole system.

 When resolving a Track item you are asked to define the outcome of that work, by default the Track is configured with four outcomes; Complete, Incomplete; Duplicate and Declined.
 These can be customised as you need via the settings area of the Track.
 Customising outcomes works in the same way as Status and Category customisation.

 Upon resolving an item, this window will pop up:

 These can be used to tag your Track items so you can filter and report based on the categories assigned.
 See here for further details on administering Tracks.